apache/airflow/docs/howto/connection/cassandra.rst

 Extra (optional)
     The extra parameters (as json dictionary) that can be used in cassandra connection.
-The following parameters out of the standard python parameters are supported:
+The following parameters out of the standard Python parameters are supported:

     * ``load_balancing_policy`` - This parameter specifies the load balancing policy to be used.
 There are four available policies: